 Verify and Fund

-2. Buy your Litecoin
+2. Buy your cryptocurrencies

-3. Store your Litecoin in a wallet
+3. Storing your Litecoin

 Feel free to do a google search to research what wallets are available and know what the options are.